apex/up/docs/04-configuration.md

 }
 ```

-Up performs runtime inference to discover what kind of application you're using, and does its best to provide helpful defaults – see the (Runtimes)(#runtimes) section.
+Up performs runtime inference to discover what kind of application you're using, and does its best to provide helpful defaults – see the [Runtimes](#runtimes) section.

 Multiple commands be provided by using arrays, and are run in separate shells: